 Q: Am I allowed to register for more than the maximum number of semester hours?

-A: If you are in good academic standing, you may request permission to register for more hours than the maximum allowed in the CLAS Academic Programs & Student Development office, 120 Schaeffer Hall.
-Students who will be able to graduate in the next session may request excess hours immediately following the close of early registration in the spring or fall semester.
-All other students must wait until the first day of classes to request excess hours.
-Beginning with the first day of classes, students must bring a completed add slip to Academic Programs and Student Development when requesting permission for more than 18 hours.
+A: If you are in good academic standing, you may request permission to register for more hours than the maximum allowed from CLAS Undergraduate Programs, by emailing your request to firstname.lastname@example.org from your UI email account.
+Students who will be able to graduate in the next session may request excess hours during early registration in the spring or fall semester.
+All other students must wait until grades post for the current semester to request excess hours.

 Professional staff approve excess semester hours based on the following UI and total cumulative grade point average guidelines: